-Video calls were already an important part of many businesses’ day to day operatons, and all the more so with the coronavirus pandemic causing many more employees to work from home than usual.
+Video calls were already an important part of many businesses’ day to day operations, and all the more so with the coronavirus pandemic causing many more employees to work from home than usual.

-Here are Bricks McGee’s ideas for LEGO® team-building activities you can do virtually on Zoom and other video platforms.
+Here are Bricks McGee’s ideas for team-building activities with LEGO bricks you can do virtually on Zoom and other video platforms.
 Many professionals will have a small amount of LEGO bricks at home if they have a young family (or our adult LEGO® fans!), but it can also be cost-effective to send each team member a small package of LEGO for these activities.
-We’re happy to advise on your LEGO team-building workshops, too – including running virtual LEGO® workshops for your teams.
+We’re happy to advise on your LEGO team-building workshops, too – including running virtual workshops with LEGO bricks for your teams.

 1. LEGO® tower building team-building activities

 This is a twist on the classic tower building challenge – building the tallest tower from marshmallows and spaghetti, or paper and cardboard.

 Using LEGO bricks to build the tallest tower is all well and good if you have a large tub of LEGO, but if your team members don’t, try these challenges to even the playing field:

 - Build the tallest tower you can in 15 minutes with no parts of the same colour touching.
 This is much harder than it sounds, depending on the LEGO bricks available to you!

 - Build the tallest tower you can in 15 minutes, using only parts in a single colour (e.g., red, pink, yellow, or blue).